civiform/cloud-deploy-infra/cloud/gcp/templates/saas/README.md

     - Run `GRANT ALL PRIVILEGES ON DATABASE postgres TO "<CF PG UNAME>";`
     - Run `GRANT ALL PRIVILEGES ON SCHEMA public TO "<CF PG UNAME>";`
     - Run `tofu apply -var-file="demo.tfvars" -var="db_enable_public_ip4=false" -target="google_sql_database_instance.civiform_db"` to disable the DB public IP address
+    - Alternative to the above: you can use Cloud SQL Studio in the GCP console to set the `postgres` user's password and execute the SQL statements using a browser UI.
 2. Next, deploy the tenant's k8s resources. `cd ../kubernetes/tenant_chart`
   - Update `values.yaml` with the output values from `tofu apply` and the vars file in step (1)
   - `helm install <TENANT RELEASE NAME> .` to create the tenant's: